 The queen cake features a similar round shape and fully loaded interior as bolo rei.
 Delicate almonds instead of candied fruit then crown the bolo rainha.

-Fine Portuguese wine and liqueurs and a beautifully set table finish the family feast.
+Fine Portuguese wine, liqueurs, and a beautifully set table finish the family feast.

 In 1829, Confeitaria Nacional opened in Fig Tree Square (Praça da Figueira), the beautiful square adjacent to Rossio.